jhwong18/hadoop-shell-command/bash_command.md

 free command which displays the total amount of free space available along with the amount of memory used and swap memory in the system, and also the buffers used by the kernel.

-When no option is used then free command produces the columnar output as shown above where column:

-total displays the total installed memory (MemTotal and SwapTotal i.e present in /proc/meminfo). used displays the used memory. free displays the unused memory. shared displays the memory used by tmpfs(Shmen i.epresent in /proc/meminfo and displays zero in case not available). buffers displays the memory used by kernel buffers. cached displays the memory used by the page cache and slabs(Cached and Slab available in /proc/meminfo). buffers/cache displays the sum of buffers and cache.

 -b, – -bytes : It displays the memory in bytes.

 -k, – -kilo : It displays the amount of memory in kilobytes(default).

 -m, – -mega : It displays the amount of memory in megabytes.

 -g, – -giga : It displays the amount of memory in gigabytes.

 – – tera : It displays the amount of memory in terabytes.

 -h, – -human : It shows all output columns automatically scaled to shortest three digit unit and display the units also of print out.
 The units used are B(bytes), K(kilos), M(megas), G(gigas), and T(teras).

 -c, – -count : It displays the output c number of times and this option actually works with -s option.

--l, – -lohi : It shows the detailed low and high memory statistics -o, – -old : This option disables the display of the buffer adjusted line.
+-l, – -lohi : It shows the detailed low and high memory statistics

+-o, – -old : This option disables the display of the buffer adjusted line.

 -s, – -seconds : This option allows you to display the output continuously after s seconds delay.
 In actual, the usleepsystem call is used for microsecond resolution delay times.

 -t, – -total : It adds an additional line in the output showing the column totals.

 – -help : It displays a help message and exit.

 -V, – -version : It displays version info and exit.

 ```
 free